Brexit Fears Weigh On Pound, And Most Equities - UrduPoint

 Brexit Fears Weigh On Pound, And Most Equities

-The pound slumped around one percent against the dollar and euro on Monday as post-Brexit trade talks between Britain and the European Union hung in the balance

-London, (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :The pound slumped around one percent against the Dollar and euro on Monday as post-Brexit trade talks between Britain and the European Union hung in the balance.
+New York, Dec 7 (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :The pound fell against the Dollar and euro on Monday as post-Brexit trade talks between Britain and the European Union hung in the balance.

 Major European stock markets dropped except for London, as the sliding pound helped boost share prices of multinationals trading on the benchmark FTSE 100 index.